|Macintosh Separation Anxiety (MSA)

 completion and delivery of each job.
 We do not accept credit cards at

-this time - payment by cash or check only, please.
-We reserve the right
+this time - apologies for any inconvenience - payment by cash or check

-discussion, and we must bill for our time if diagnostics are required.
+questions" or discussion, and we must bill for our time even if only a

-We cannot diagnose a machine over the telephone, nor can we offer
+We cannot troubleshoot over the telephone, nor can we offer

 No, I don't

 think so.
-If you want help with stealing software or breaking into
+If you want help with pirate software or hacking into

 trying to do just that; guys with an ex-wife's machine, former